-When it gets cold, all I can think of making is a nice pot of warm and delicious soup.
-Soup is so comforting to me.
-One member of a Guyanese group I follow on Facebook, asked if anyone else had soup for dinner on Sundays while growing up in Guyana.
+This Chicken and Split Peas soup is perfect for cold weather or anytime you want a bit of comfort in a bowl.
+In the Caribbean we have soup anytime, no matter the weather.
+A member of a Guyanese Facebook group I follow, asked if anyone else had soup for dinner on Sundays while growing up in Guyana.
 The response was overwhelmingly “yes” and apparently soup on Sundays was/is a Guyanese culinary tradition.
 The similarities in the types of soup and the side dishes served with the soup were just heart warming.
-We have a strong food culture and it was still alive in some of the stories members of the group shared.
-I don’t reserve soup for Sunday night dinners.
-Actually, since it is football season Sunday nights are more chicken wings and pizza night!
-I have soup anytime I feel like it and this soup is a good base for many soup concoctions.
-To mix it up a bit, I just switch up some of the vegetables, add or take away dumplings (Guyanese style or Asian style), add some root vegetables and change the type of bread I serve it with.
-I swear, every time I make it, it’s a completely different soup.
-The ingredients are simple and so is the method, but it does take some time, to simmer it down into a thick mouth watering broth!
+We have a strong food culture and it lives on in the traditions we have around food.
+I don’t reserve soup for Sundays.
+I have soup anytime I feel like it and this soup is a good base for many soup concoctions!

-- 1 cup of yellow split peas and about 8 cups water for cooking
+- 1 cup of yellow split peas, washed

 - 1 onion, diced

 - 5 sprigs of fresh thyme

 - 3 chicken bouillon cubes or 1 tablespoon of Loisa Adobo or more to taste

 - 3 quarts (about 12 cups) of water

 - 2 lbs skinless, boneless chicken thighs, halved

 - 1 teaspoon of garlic powder

 - In a bowl combine the chicken, onion powder, garlic powder, salt, parsley flakes and black pepper and set aside